Arre84/antropomorphic_arm/README.md

 # antropomorphic_arm
- Thesis project for an antropomorphic arm with a linear additional joint
+ College thesis project for an antropomorphic arm with a linear additional joint (J0) intended to perform rail and line tracking.